alexcostaluiz/CSCI4050-Bookstore/README.md

 # CSCI4050-Bookstore

-An online bookstore group project for the CSCI 4050 Fall 2020 course at the University of Georgia.
+An online bookstore group project for the CSCI 4050 Software Engineering Fall 2020 course at the University of Georgia.

 ## Table of Contents